 What we liked most about Lakedale Resort was its friendly wilderness feel.
 It’s not without a few quirks, however.
 Cell phone reception was non-existent at the hotel (via AT&T), and it’s spotty over much of the island.
 The phones in the rooms are VoIP and the wi-fi signal is strong, so it’s easy to keep in touch if you need to.
 It’s just easy to forget when you’re out for a walk that you can’t do a quick Google search on your phone to find out about that flower you came across.

 Also, this is an island accessed only by air or sea.
 There are two small airports on the island – Friday Harbor Airport is the main part of the island and Roche Harbor Airport to the note.
 If you’re coming by pleasure boat, there are moorage options around the island.
 But for most of, we’ll be arriving via the Washington State Ferry system out of Anacortes.
 Not every sailing includes San Juan Island, and the schedule varies between the seasons, so check the schedule for a crossing that includes Friday Harbor (some sailings stop at multiple islands).
 During the summer, ferry reservations should be considered required as waiting times can be several hours.

 Lakedale Resort is located on San Juan Island at 4313 Roche Harbor Road, Friday Harbor, Washington.

 Rates vary widely and start about $185/night at the lodge, including breakfast.Breakfast is included and parking is free.
 Expect to pay more during the peak summer months, and if you want to plan your visit then, advance planning is strongly advised.
 Inquire further for rates for the log cabins, yurts, canvas cabins, RV pads, and camping sites.

-The author received a complimentary stay at the Lakedale Resort.
+The author received a complimentary stay at the Lakedale Resort for purposes of review.